sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 * Closed workload model has a fixed number of virtual users
 * New users only enter the system when existing users exit
-* Think of measuring call centers agent performance
+* Think of measuring call center agent performance
 * Mostly measuring response time

 ---